Most recently updated on August 7, 2023

 However, in many ways Cincinnati is a shadow of its former self.

 For a while, Cincinnati was among the 10 most populous cities in the nation.
-Now, it is 65th with fewer residents than places such as Stockton, California, and Henderson, Nevada.
+Now, it is 65th with fewer residents than places such as Orlando, Florida, and Santa Ana, California.

-Nonetheless, Cincinnati is still the headquarters of a trio of major U.S. companies.
+Nonetheless, Cincinnati is still the headquarters of a pair of major U.S. companies.

 And it does have its signature chili.
 We’ll dish that up in a moment.
 First, some history as an appetizer.